Lunch With The Gunslingers

 The corn chowder was delicious and warmed us up on what was a surprisingly cold day.
 Reg’s Reuben sandwich and my salad rounded out our lunches…perfect!

-4 thoughts on “Lunch With The Gunslingers
+4 responses to “Lunch With The Gunslingers”

-1. Alex Miller
+1. Alex Miller Avatar

 Cool, Susan and I visited there about 10 years or so ago, on our way back from a trip to Sedona.
 Neat place to visit.
 Nice photos!